suryasanthi/suryasanthi/README.md

 👯 I’m looking to collaborate on supporting your project in program management or marketing domains.

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/suryas).
-Here are some ideas to get you started:

 💬 Ask me about:
 - OSS Review Tool (ORT)
-- Getting started in OpenSource
+- Getting started in Open Source
-- Scaling a small OpenSource project into something bigger, by applying product management principles
+- Scaling a small Open Source project into something bigger, by applying product management principles

-In my free time I read, travel, and serve my todder and 🐱 cat overlords.
+In my free time I read, travel, and serve my todder & 🐱 cat overlords.

 🏳️‍🌈 Pronouns: she/her.